Creamy spinach artichoke dip with toasted bread, (Incomplete: max_output_tokens)

 Make-Ahead Instructions

 Freezing is possible, but not ideal.
 Dairy-based dips can separate or become grainy after thawing.
-If you must freeze it, freeze before baking, thaw in the refrigerator, and expect some texture change.
+If you do freeze it, freeze before baking, thaw in the refrigerator, and expect some texture change.

 Storage and Reheating